Debian/debiman/README.md

 1. All Debian packages of all architectures of the specified suites are discovered.
 The following optimizations are used to reduce the number of packages, and hence the input size/required bandwidth:
     1. packages which do not own any files in /usr/share/man (as per the Contents-<arch> archive files) are skipped.
     2. each package is downloaded only for 1 of its architectures, as manpages are architecture-independent.
-2. Man pages and auxilliary files (e.g. content fragment files which are included by a number of manpages) are extracted from the identified Debian packages.
+2. Man pages and auxiliary files (e.g. content fragment files which are included by a number of manpages) are extracted from the identified Debian packages.
 3. All man pages are rendered into an HTML representation using mandoc(1).
 4. An index file for debiman-auxserver (which serves redirects) is written.